Sign in

 Why Do We Still Use Copper Cables?

-Ratified in 2003, IEEE 802.3af Type 1 PoE delivered a maximum of 15.4 W over two pairs of category copper cabling.
-That was followed by 802.3at (Type 2) in 2009 to deliver up to 30 W. Then 2018 saw the ratification of four-pair PoE with 802.3bt Type 3 and Type 4 at 60 and 90 W, respectively.
-Now it seems nearly every connected device is being powered with PoE.
-The combination of copper category cabling and PoE is what supports the bulk of today’s advanced smart building technologies at the edge of the network, from high-throughput Wi-Fi, AV over IP, and digital signage to distributed antenna systems, video surveillance, and digital lighting.
+The IEEE 802.3af Type 1 PoE standard, ratified in 2003, delivered up to 15.4 W over two pairs of category cables.
+It was followed by 802.3at (Type 2) in 2009, offering up to 30 W, and then by four-pair PoE with 802.3bt Type 3 and Type 4 in 2018, delivering 60 and 90 W, respectively.
+Today, PoE supports a wide range of advanced smart building technologies including high-throughput Wi-Fi, AV over IP, digital signage, video surveillance, and digital lighting.

 The Future of Copper Cabling

-As emerging IoT technology places even more devices on the network, additional advancements will maintain copper cabling’s position.
-One technology that the enterprise is gearing up for is single-pair Ethernet.
-Ideal for low-speed, low-power operational technology (OT) devices in the LAN, such as sensors and controllers used in building automation systems, single-pair Ethernet is slated to support up to 10 Mb/s to 1000 meters over a single-pair twisted cable and deliver from 7 to 52 W of single-pair PoE (SPoE), depending on cable length.
+As IoT expands, increasing the number of devices on a network, copper cabling will continue to hold its place through ongoing advancements.
+One upcoming technology is single-pair Ethernet, suitable for low-speed, low-power devices in the LAN such as building automation sensors and controllers.
+Single-pair Ethernet is expected to support up to 10 Mb/s over 1000 meters with 7 to 52 W of power, depending on the cable length.

 Fluke Networks Has Always Kept Up

-Fluke Networks has also kept up with advancements in copper cable technology with solutions like the LinkIQ™ Cable + Network Tester, which can qualify a copper cable plant and conduct live PoE load testing.
-And we’ve got our eyes on emerging technologies like single-pair Ethernet to ensure testing support when it comes to fruition.
+Fluke Networks has continued to innovate, introducing solutions like the LinkIQ™ Cable + Network Tester for cable qualification and live PoE load testing.
+They're staying ahead of emerging technologies like single-pair Ethernet to ensure future testing solutions are available.

 Keep Learning